oceanprotocol-archive/OEPs/13/README.md

 ### Consuming

-The Consuming flow describe the procedure to put in place allowing to an Ocean Protocol CONSUMER (typically a data engineer or data scientings) to discover and get access to free/commons assets using the OCEAN COMMONS MARKETPLACE.
+The Consuming flow describe the procedure to put in place allowing to an Ocean Protocol CONSUMER (typically a data engineer or data scientist) to discover and get access to free/commons assets using the OCEAN COMMONS MARKETPLACE.

 The complete flow is the following: